skdeep12/pdf_to_csv_server/README.md

 and it will insert in the database.
 There are no secondary validations before inserting the data to the database.
 ```

+# Run Book

+- script to convert pdf to csv is located at script/script.py.

+  Dependency for script is pdf2text.
+Please make sure it is available to script.
+  Run it with `python3 script.py -f /path/to/pdf/file`
+  It will produce the csv in current directory.

+- App providing upload and download capabilities

+  make sure docker-compose is available on your system
+  and then run `docker-compose up`.
+Now, access the app on `http://localhost:8000/`